Use Jira Cloud for Sheets

 Scenario

-Return the issues in project ProjA that have been created in the last week, using your default set of columns.
+Return the work items in project ProjA that have been created in the last week, using your default set of columns.

 Query